Registration Policies

 • a full-tuition scholarship open to artists and learners who identify as Black, Indigenous, or a Person of Color

 Within a week of your application, you will be notified of the status of your application and will be aided in registration from there should you receive the scholarship.
+A full set of second-hand tools will be provided for all scholarship recipients.

 Tools